-The underwater objects collected here are arranged in no particular order to encourage you to peruse the list and make new discoveries each time you visit it.
-These objects have come to us after being found by the Army Corps of Engineers and the Cultural Research Divers, by teachers exploring Dead Horse Bay with us on a professional development, by friends wandering along the shore, in newspaper articles and more.
-We've taken the word of divers and scientists, detectives and engineers, environmentalists and every day city-dwellers.
-If you know of an object that belongs on our list, be sure to let us know!
+The underwater objects, animals, and ephemera collected here are arranged in no particular order to encourage you to peruse the list and make new discoveries each time you visit.
+These objects were found by the Army Corps of Engineers and the Cultural Research Divers, by teachers exploring Dead Horse Bay with us during a professional development workshop, by friends wandering along the shore, by journalists, and many others.
+We've taken the word of divers and scientists, detectives and engineers, environmentalists and citizens.
+If you know of an object that belongs on our list, let us know!

 Giraffe, Lower New York Bay.
 As unbelievable as it sounds, it’s true.
 When the Army Corps of Engineers dredged up this surprising haul, they guessed it was pitched off the side of a circus ship after it died.
 Or … maybe it escaped the circus (go giraffe, go!), only to meet its fate in the Atlantic (stop giraffe, stop!).